By Andy Burrows

 [Published 23rd July 2018, edited 20th September 2018]

 To be successful the future CFO will need to be all about mindsets and methodologies.

-But I may be crazy in other ways too!
+But am I out of step?!
 I mean, surely the future CFO is going to be all about digital technology, automation and predictive analytics?
-Well the Finance Transformation conference is going to hear plenty of perspectives on all those things from people more qualified than me!
+Well the Finance Transformation conference is hearing plenty of perspectives on all those things from people more qualified than me!